Aloys Lütolf

-Aloys Lütolf (born 23 July 1824, in Gettnau near Willisau, Switzerland; died at Lucerne, 8 April 1879) was a Swiss Catholic ecclesiastical historian.
+Aloys Lütolf (23 July 1824 – 8 April 1879) was a Swiss Catholic priest and ecclesiastical historian.

 Life

+Aloys Lütolf was born on 23 July 1824 in Gettnau near Willisau, Switzerland.
 He made his early studies at the Jesuit College of Schwyz, and at the Lyceum at Lucerne, where he became an enthusiastic student of history.
 But as the political situation at that time did not permit of serious study, Lütolf, with a number of students of like youthful ardour, placed themselves in 1847 at the disposal of their country.
 For a time Lütolf was employed as private secretary at Lucerne, and also took part in the expedition of the Sonderbund army into the Canton of Ticino.

-From 1847 to 1849 he studied theology and history at Freiburg in Baden and at Munich, and in 1850 was ordained priest at Solothurn.
+From 1847 to 1849, he studied theology and history at Freiburg in Baden and at Munich, and in 1850 was ordained priest at Solothurn.
 After serving on the mission for a time, he taught history from 1852 to 1856 at the Catholic cantonal school of St. Gallen.
 On the suppression of this school, Lütolf became parish priest at Lucerne.

-In 1864 he was appointed viceregent of the clerical seminary at Solothurn, in 1858 professor of church history, and shortly afterwards canon of St. Leodegar's chapter at Lucerne.
+In 1864, he was appointed viceregent of the clerical seminary at Solothurn, in 1858 professor of church history, and shortly afterwards canon of St. Leodegar's chapter at Lucerne.
+Aloys Lütolf died on 8 April 1879 in Lucerne.